 Under this scenario the solar-plus-storage facility would help turn the lights back on in Bayfield, but every day, even cloudy days, it would be producing local clean energy, reducing Xcel’s carbon footprint and minimizing energy losses on the Xcel transmission system.
 Bayfield is at the northern end of that system.
 Xcel experiences significant losses in pushing energy to the ends of its Wisconsin system.
 Some of that energy is generated in places as far away as the Twin Cities and even Southwest Minnesota.
 Losses almost certainly exceed 10 percent and may approach 20 percent at peak times.
 Solar projects tend to produce during times when electric use and losses are above average creating savings for all involved.

-A solar project would actually supply vars to the system, as would the submarine cable, reducing the need to supply vars from Bayfront.
+A solar project, especially coupled with battery storage, would provide grid-support, called ancillary services, that include load regulation and voltage support, and add value to the grid.

 The entire region would benefit both in terms of reliability and loss reduction and in terms of transitioning toward more sustainable energy.
 There would be considerable good will and a good pilot, in a small setting for Xcel to explore and consider.